saiteja-gatadi1996/Sample_FE-Prep-notes/README.md

 -------

+## THESE ARE JUST SAMPLE NOTES.
+These notes doesn't contain everything.

 ## Whatever notes you see as of today are more than enough to crack <ins>25 to 30 LPA</ins>.

 ## Whatever notes you see as `pending` (Ex: coding patterns folder, machine coding tsx, tsx with test cases), <ins>is my ongoing preparation for a 45 LPA job.</ins>